orbitalquark/textadept/docs/faq.md

 the Linux executables statically link in a newer version of libstdc++.
 Finally, nightly builds are compiled with debug symbols enabled in order to aid debugging of various issues.

+The Git repository is an export of an underlying Mercurial repository and is not compressed or optimized for size.
+After the initial clone, you can run `git gc --aggressive` to reduce its footprint to about a third of the original size.

 - - -